jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 The bit:bots include an ultrasonic distance sensor which connects to the header at the front. *Note: make sure you use the angle:bit to connect your micro:bit so that the USB cable does not get in the way.*

-These ultrasonic sensors work by measuring the echo time ("time of flight") of an untrasonic sound pulse.
-Sound travels at approximately 340 metres/second, or in other words, 1 centimetre every 29.4 microseconds.
+These ultrasonic sensors work by measuring the echo time ("time of flight") of an ultrasonic sound pulse.
+Sound travels at approximately 340 metres/second, or in other words, 1 centimeter every 29.4 microseconds.
 That's too fast to measure with a stopwatch, but no trouble at all for a microcontroller.

 *This is how you can measure approximately how far away lightning is by measuring the time between the flash and the boom and multiplying by 1000/340 (which is ~3).*